 Your company’s leaders probably have developed expertise in their respective fields; that’s why they have been so successful.
 Smart brands find ways to leverage that knowledge to position their company leaders as industry leaders.

 PR can help your brand establish top executives as “thought leaders.”
-By working with journalists to provide quotes and insights into current issues or trends, or by writing entire articles on topics of special interest to your industry or brand, your PR representative can get your company leaders noticed.
+Work with journalists to provide quotes and insights into current issues or trends.
+You can also work with them by writing entire articles on topics of special interest to your industry or brand.
+Your PR representative can get your company leaders noticed.

 To Build Your Reputation With Proactive Public Relations